tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

                           format: uuid
 ```

 One challenge is that it's difficult to keep all the levels straight.
 With so many nested objects, it's dizzying and confusing.
-But it works.
+Additionally, it's easy to make mistakes.
+Worst of all, you can't re-use the individual objects.
+This undercuts one of the main reasons for storing this object in `components` in the first place.

 Another approach is to make each object its own entity in the `components`.
-Whenever an object contains an object, add a `$ref` value that points to the object.
+Whenever an object contains an object, add a `$ref` value that points to the new object.
 This way objects remain shallow and you won't get lost in a sea of confusing sublevels.
-However, this method is really tedious and somewhat cumbersome as well.

 ```yaml
 components: